 - Forensic dual relationships involve clinicians who serve as treating therapists, evaluators and witnesses in trials or hearings.
 Serving as a treating psychotherapist or counselor as well as an expert witness, rather than fact witness, is considered a very complicated and often ill-advised dual relationship.

 - Supervisory relationships inherently involve multiple roles, loyalties, responsibilities and functions.
 A supervisor has professional relationships and duty not only to the supervisee, but also to the supervisee's clients, as well as to the profession and the public.

 - A sexual dual relationship is where therapist and client are also involved in a sexual relationship.
 Sexual dual relationships with current clients are always unethical and often illegal.

-- Some consider digital, online or internet dual relationships that take place online on social networking sites, such as Facebook or Twitter, or on blogs, chats, or LinkedIn, constitute unique dual or multiple relationships.
+- Digital, online or internet dual relationships that take place online on social networking sites, such as Facebook or Twitter, or on blogs, chats, or LinkedIn, constitute unique dual or multiple relationships.
 These can be professional (i.e., on LinkedIn or Facebook pages), social (i.e., Facebook or other social networking sites) or other types of multiple relationships that take place on chats, Twitter, blogs, etc.

 - An additional and rather rare form of dual relationship includes adoption, when a therapist legally adopts a former child client who was put up for adoption.
 Multiple relationships also occur when a client refers a friend, family member or colleague to therapy with the same therapist that he/she works with.